muktarkabir/dropdown-menu/README.md

   items: ["Edit", "Rename"],
 });

-//Alternatively add an event listener to the dropdowwn itself and use event delegation to register clicks menu2.menuItemsContainer().addEventListener("click", (e) => {
+//Alternatively add an event listener to the dropdowwn itself and use event delegation to register clicks on items. menu2.menuItemsContainer().addEventListener("click", (e) => {
   console.log('Clicked on item:', event.target.textContent);
 });